EasonTechno/MetaLang/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](LICENSE) file for details

 ---

 <div align="center">
-    <strong>🌟 If this project interests you, give it a star! 🌟</strong>
+    <strong>🌟 If this project blew your mind, give it a Star so more people can see it! 🌟</strong>
     <br>
     <sub>Language shapes thought · Cognition changes lives</sub>
 </div>